-To address these needs, CEPF awarded \$6.9 million through 77 small and large grants from October 2010 to July 2016 in nine countries of the Caribbean Islands Hotspot.
-CEPF grant making followed an ecosystem profile developed through an extensive stakeholder consultation process conducted in 2009.
-The ecosystem profile presented a consensus-based investment strategy, with a level and scope of stakeholder buy-in that was, in many ways, unprecedented for the region.
+CEPF grant making currently follows an ecosystem profile developed through an extensive stakeholder consultation process conducted in 2009-2010.
+The ecosystem profile presents a consensus-based investment strategy, with a level and scope of stakeholder buy-in that was, in many ways, unprecedented for the region.
+Much has changed, however, in the six years since the Ecosystem Profile for the Mediterranean Basin Hotspot was prepared: